 I laughed.
 “No, I mean, where are you trying to go?”

 “I’m not sure,” she admitted.
 She leaned toward the rolled-down window.
 “This guy wants to know where we are going!”

 The guy in the passenger seat leaned out the window, “Condor Buttress.”

 “You’re in the right spot,” I said, gesturing to the trail.

-The guy in the other car stepped out.
-He looked like he was in his early thirties, with a beard, and wore a vest with a patch that said “Explorer.”
-He was holding his smart phone in his hand.
+The guy stepped out of the car.
+He looked like he was in his early thirties and wore a vest with a patch saying,“Explorer.”
+He was holding his smartphone.

 “Follow that trail uphill for about ten minutes,” I said, “Then you’ll come to a flat area.”

 He nodded, glancing toward the trailhead where I’d pointed.

 “Cross that, and at the large pine tree, the trail forks,” I continued, picturing the trail I’d traveled at least fifty times, climbing the established routes up higher than our project site.
 “Take the right fork and follow it for an hour to an hour-and-a-half, and you’ll be at the base of the climb.
 You’ll see Condor Buttress when you are about a half-hour up the trail.”